AYadrov/TDLP/README.md

-# Theory and developing programming languages
+# Theory and developing of programming languages

 -----